vacary/docker/docs/source/introduction.rst

 laptop, the cloud, or in high-performance computing environments.

-Docker containers are extremely lightweight, secure, and are based on open standards that run on all major Linux distributions, Mac OS X and Microsoft Windows platforms.
+Docker containers are extremely lightweight, secure, and are based on open standards that run on all major Linux distributions, macOS and Microsoft Windows platforms.

 For more information, visit https://www.docker.com/what-docker.